Zell Miller: 2004 election support for Republicans

 In his keynote speech at the 2004 Republican National Convention, delivered on September 1, 2004, Miller criticized the state of the Democratic Party.
 He said, "No pair has been more wrong, more loudly, more often than the two senators from Massachusetts – Ted Kennedy and John Kerry."
 He also criticized John Kerry's Senate voting record, claiming that Kerry's votes against bills for defense and weapon systems indicated support for weakening U.S. military strength.

 The speech was well received by the convention attendees, especially the Georgia delegates.
 Conservative commentator Michael Barone compared the speech to the views and ideology of Andrew Jackson.

 Miller's combative reaction to post-speech media interviews received almost as much attention as the speech itself.
 First, in an interview with CNN, Miller had a dispute with Judy Woodruff, Wolf Blitzer, and Jeff Greenfield when they questioned him on his speech, particularly on whether he had misinterpreted the context and full content of Kerry's votes, and the fact that Dick Cheney, as Defense Secretary, had opposed some of the same programs he attacked Kerry for voting against.

 Shortly thereafter, Miller appeared in an interview with Chris Matthews on the MSNBC show Hardball.
 After Miller expressed irritation at Matthews' line of questioning, Matthews pressed Miller with the question, "Do you believe now – do you believe, Senator, truthfully, that John Kerry wants to defend the country with spitballs?"
-Miller angrily told Matthews to "get out of my face," and declared, "I wish we lived in the day where you could challenge a person to a duel."
+Miller angrily told Matthews, "That was a metaphor, wasn't it?
+Do you know what a metaphor is?
+This is your program, and I'm a guest on your program, so I want to try to be as nice as I possibly can to you.
+I wish I was over there where I could get a little closer up into your face...I knew you was gonna be coming with all of that stuff...I think we ought to cancel this interview...get out of my face", and declared, "I wish we lived in the day where you could challenge a person to a duel."
 Miller later said about the interview, "That was terrible.
 I embarrassed myself.
 I'd rather it had not happened."

 After Bush won the election of 2004, Miller referred to the Republican victories in that election (including a sweep of five open Senate seats in the South) as a sign that Democrats did not relate to most Americans.
 Calling for Democrats to change their message, he authored a column, which appeared in The Washington Times on November 4, 2004, in which he wrote: